 Each data file contains rows of data and their associated unique keys (usually numeric with a column name containing "id").
 You can use the keys to relate rows of data together from several data files.
 This makes it easier to import this data into another relational database system.
 Here is an explanation of what is contained in each data file:

 Other than the "data" folder all other folders contain copies of all documents you have uploaded to Actionstep in their original format.
-The documents are arranged in folder by functional area.
-In many cases the file name of the document is prefixed with the corresponding database key.
-For example 7865_some_file_name in the "documents" folder will relate to action Id 7865.
+The documents are arranged in a folder by functional area.
+In many cases, the file name of the document is prefixed with the corresponding database key.
+For example, 7865_some_file_name in the "documents" folder will relate to action Id 7865.